9 Types of Inclusions in Quartz

 This effect is strong with tiger’s eye quartz from South Africa.
 The inclusion, in this case, starts out as crocidolite, a variety of fibrous asbestos.
 Quartz grows over the crocidolite and is dissolved and replaced in a process that results in a pseudomorph.
 The crocidolite is entirely replaced by the quartz, but its finely fibrous structure remains along with a staining of iron minerals, giving the quartz a silky golden sheen with fine chatoyancy.

 Asterism is an optical effect showing two or three crossed lines that look like stars with four or six rays radiating out from the center.
-Star stones occur when extremely fine microscopic needle-like inclusions of minerals like rutile orient themselves to the internal six-sided crystal structure of quartz during a process called exsolution.
+Star stones occur when extremely fine, microscopic needle-like inclusions of minerals like rutile orient themselves to the internal six-sided crystal structure of quartz during a process called exsolution.

-The inclusions are so fine they are normally invisible to the eye.
+The inclusions are so fine that they are normally invisible to the eye.
 It is these inclusions that reflect light, showing a shimmering star.
 This effect can be seen when the stone is cut as a cabochon or rounded as a sphere.

 Deposits giving rise to star rose quartz have been found in India, Sri Lanka, Brazil, the Ontario province of Canada and California’s Greenhorn Mountains.

-Aventurescence
+Aventurescence in Quartz

 Aligned inclusions can produce an optical effect known as aventurescence.
 Small green fuchsite (“chrome mica”) plates line up in mutual orientation as quartz forms and incorporate them.
 This usually happens with massive deposits of quartz as opposed to discrete crystals.
 The result, when cabbed, looks like a stone containing sparkling metallic confetti.
 Green-spangled aventurine quartz is common in the area of Madras, India.